 According to his FINRA BrokerCheck, Fagnant was registered with LPL Financial from 11/2011 – 04/2015.

 The foregoing information, which is all available on the FINRA website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For more information on the firm and its representation of investors in claims against brokerage firms, visit https://www.whitesecuritieslaw.com.

 For a free consultation with a securities attorney, please call 888-637-5510.